PDF Version of Backgrounder

 What are toxic elements and why are toxic elements in food a concern?

-“Metals – both beneficial and harmful – are in many foods.
-This is because our air, water and soil all contain metals (and elements that combine metals and nonmetals called metalloids).
-The levels found in food depend on many factors, including: growing conditions; industrial, manufacturing, and agricultural processes; the DNA of the food crops; and past or current environmental contamination.
-In addition, some metals the human body needs, such as iron, are intentionally added to certain foods, including breakfast cereals and infant formulas, to enhance their dietary benefits.”
-(FDA: Metals and Your Food: https://www.fda.gov/food/chemicals-metals-pesticides-food/metals-and-your-food)
+Metals – both beneficial and harmful – can be present in foods.
+This is because they are in the air, water or soil where foods are grown, raised or processed.
+The amount found in food depends on many factors, including: growing conditions; industrial, manufacturing, and agricultural processes; the DNA of the food crops; and past or current environmental contamination.
+Some metals the human body needs, such as iron, are intentionally added to certain foods, including breakfast cereals and infant formulas, to enhance their dietary benefits.
+Other metals known as "toxic elements," such as arsenic, lead and mercury, have no established health benefit, and have been shown to lead to illness, impairment, and in high doses, death.

 The FDA monitors levels of metals and other elements in food and food contact surfaces to inform and enforce FDA rules and guidance.
-The FDA tests for metals and other elements through the Total Diet Study; the FDA’s Toxic Elements in Food and Foodware, and Radionuclides in Food compliance program; and through targeted sampling assignments.
+The FDA tests for metals and other elements through the Total Diet Study; the FDA's Toxic Elements in Food and Foodware, and Radionuclides in Food compliance program; and through targeted sampling assignments.
 Sampling assignments may be conducted in response to reports of elevated levels of toxic metals or other elements in certain foods or to focus on a specific food, food additive, or specific food group (such as foods commonly eaten by infants and toddlers).
+FDA's testing shows that children are not at an immediate health risk from exposure to toxic elements at the levels found in foods.

-What the current regulatory requirements?
+What are the current regulatory requirements?

-“Action levels for poisonous or deleterious substances are established by the FDA to control levels of contaminants in human food and animal feed.
+"Action levels for poisonous or deleterious substances are established by the FDA to control levels of contaminants in human food and animal feed.
 Action levels and tolerances are established based on the unavoidability of the poisonous or deleterious substances and do not represent permissible levels of contamination where it is avoidable.
 The blending of a food or feed containing a substance in excess of an action level or tolerance with another food or feed is not permitted, and the final product resulting from blending is unlawful, regardless of the level of the contaminant.
-Action levels and tolerances represent limits at or above which FDA will take legal action to remove products from the market.
-Where no established action level or tolerance exists, FDA may take legal action against the product at the minimal detectable level of the contaminant.”
-(FDA Guidance for Industry: Action Levels for Poisonous or Deleterious Substances in Human Food and Animal Feed)

 FDA has set Action Levels or Recommended Maximum Levels for the following: